rahulfrodo/DDA/README.md

 # DDA
-Distributional data analysis via quantile functions and its application to modelling digital biomarkers of gait in Alzheimer’s Disease
+Distributional data analysis via quantile functions and its application to modelling digital biomarkers of gait in Alzheimer’s Disease.
+The .zip files contains a
+Rmarkdown illustration of the proposed method along with associated data.